 Researchers worldwide claimed that classical music is the winner of this contest – remember the “the Mozart Effect”?
 However, classical music isn’t the only one able to enhance brain activity and make you work faster.
 For example, electronic or white noises help keep a fast-paced and high focus while working.
 Besides research, you need to explore what’s working for you based on your mood and type of task.

 Get Inspired with Music While Working From Home

 One of the perks of working from home is listening to the music you like without having office interruptions.
-You can experiment and discover which type of music helps you be your most productive version.
+You can experiment and discover which type of music helps you to be the most productive version of yourself.
 It may be a calm and soft melody to focus on.
 Or a loud, energetic piece might help you boost your energy levels.
-So many options that only you can know!
+So, feel your mood and choose the right music for you!